0808 808 4000 Get help now

 What is the time limit for collecting debt?

-This fact sheet outlines when you can use the Limitation Act.
+This guide explains when you can use the Limitation Act.
 Limitation periods for debts are important because if the creditor has run out of time, you may not have to pay the debt back.
+For example, if a credit card debt is statute barred, you may be able to choose not to repay it.
+The Limitation Act is sometimes called the statute of limitations.

 When does the limitation period start running?

 Whatever the limitation period is, for example six or twelve years, it is important to understand exactly when the time limit started.
-Under the Limitation Act, time starts to run from the 'cause of action'.
+Under the Limitation Act, time starts to run from the ’cause of action’.
 This is not the same for all types of debt, so be careful.
-In this fact sheet, we look at the cause of action for the main types of debt.
-If your debt is not included, contact us for advice.
+In this guide, we look at the cause of action for the main types of debt.
+If your debt is not included in this guide, contact us for advice.

 Unsecured credit debts

 Unsecured credit debts are things like credit cards, store cards, personal loans and catalogues.
+Most credit debts have to be made using the rules set out in the Consumer Credit Act 1974.
 When using the Limitation Act, these debts are often called ‘simple contract debts’.

 The Limitation Act says that the limitation period for simple contract debts is six years.